Fee-Help Loan and SA-Help

 BUSA coordinates a wide range of student events, activities and services, and more than 70 active on-campus clubs and societies, as well as representing students in all academic, sporting and recreational forums within the University.

-In addition to the activities and resources provided by BUSA, the Student Activities Fee also cover full student access to our on-campus Sports Centre and Gymnasium.
+In addition to the activities and resources provided by BUSA, the Student Activities Fee also cover full student access to our on-campus Sports Centre.

 The Student Activities Fee is due for payment at the start of each semester with all other fees.
 Continuing students’ access carries over to the next semester.
 New students can access facilities and services when they are enrolled for their first semester.